firoorg/firo/README.md

         make check

-Mac OS X Build Instructions and Notes
+macOS Build Instructions and Notes
 =====================================
-See (doc/build-osx.md) for instructions on building on Mac OS X.
+See [doc/build-osx.md](doc/build-osx.md) for instructions on building on Mac OS X.

 Windows (64/32 bit) Build Instructions and Notes
 =====================================
-See (doc/build-windows.md) for instructions on building on Windows 64/32 bit.
+See [doc/build-windows.md](doc/build-windows.md) for instructions on building on Windows 64/32 bit.